 International Baccalaureate diploma recipients who apply, are accepted and enroll at SCAD, having met or exceeded admission requirements, are awarded a scholarship of at least US$3,000 and up to US$15,000 on a score-based scale, per year of enrollment at SCAD, up to 225 attempted quarter hours, or until completion of a bachelor's degree.
 This award may not be granted in addition to other academic scholarships.

 International Student Scholarship

 A limited number of scholarships is awarded each year to degree-seeking international students who apply and are accepted to SCAD.
 To be considered for an international student scholarship, applicants should meet or exceed normal admission standards and must request scholarship consideration by submitting a 500-word essay explaining how an international education would influence their artwork, goals and experiences.

 Scholarships of at least US$3,000 are awarded to dependents of SCAD alumni who apply and are accepted to any undergraduate or graduate program.
-The scholarship may be renewed annually through completion of a bachelor's degree (or up to 225 attempted hours) provided the recipient remains enrolled at SCAD and maintains a cumulative grade point average of at least 3.0.
+The scholarship may be renewed quarterly through completion of a bachelor's degree (or up to 225 attempted hours) provided the recipient remains enrolled at SCAD and maintains a cumulative grade point average of at least 3.0.
 This scholarship may not be granted in addition to other SCAD scholarships.

 Multicultural Student Scholarships

 A limited number of scholarships may be awarded each year to help make the benefits of a postsecondary or postgraduate education available to degree-seeking students of various ethnic backgrounds who apply and are accepted to SCAD.
 Students should meet or exceed normal admission standards and must request scholarship consideration by submitting a 500-word essay that addresses how their artwork, goals and experiences are influenced by their cultural background.